iandevlin/mdn/video-player/video-player.md

 });
 ```

-This piece of code simply uses the clicked position to (roughly) work out where in the ``progress`` element the user has clicked, and to move the video to that position by setting the its ``currentTime`` attribute.
+This piece of code simply uses the clicked position to (roughly) work out where in the ``progress`` element the user has clicked, and to move the video to that position by setting its ``currentTime`` attribute.

 ###Fullscreen

 The Fullscreen API should be straight forward to use: the user clicks a button, if the video is in fullscreen mode: cancel it, otherwise enter fullscreen mode.

-Alas it has been implemented in browsers in a number of weird and wonderful ways which requires a lot of extra code to check for various prefixed versions of attributes and methods so as to call the right one!
+Alas it has been implemented in browsers in a number of weird and wonderful ways which requires a lot of extra code to check for various prefixed versions of attributes and methods so as to call the right one.

 To detect if a browser actually supports the Fullscreen API and that it is enabled, the following may be called: